Agence nationale de la sécurité des systèmes d'information: Missions

 "The agency ensures the mission of national authority security of information systems.
 As such it is responsible for proposing rules for the protection of state information systems and verify the implementation of measures adopted.

 In the field of cyber defence, it provides a monitor, detect, alert and reaction to computer attacks, especially on the networks of the State."

+ANSSI also developed SecNumCloud, a security framework introduced in 2016 for the qualification of cloud service providers.